1975 BMW 3.0

 According to Wikipedia: In 1975 BMW introduced fuel injection to the US market M30 motor, replacing the twin two-barrel Zenith carburetors used since its inception.
 The Bavaria was dropped from the line-up, nominally replaced by the fuel-injected M30 powered E12 530i, and the fuel-injected 3.0Si became the highest end of the BMW model range.
 The fully optioned 3.0Si was sold during the 1975 and 1976 model years.

-I purchased this car about 5 years ago on eBay.
+I purchased this car a few years ago on eBay.
 It had a good amount of rust in the lower panels and the fenders, so I bought it just to drive and enjoy.
-After driving it for a few months, I changed my mind and decided to save it.
+Then I changed my mind and decided to save it.

-I removed most of the paint, cut out the rust, and had most of it replaced and purchased some nearly perfect second-hand fenders.
+I cut out the rust and had most of it replaced and purchased some nearly perfect second-hand fenders.
 When doing the metalwork, I had the side trim holes filled to give it a cleaner look (no side trim).
-Since most of the paint was stripped off, I had it primed.
-While the fenders were off, I undercoated the inside of the fenders to keep the rust from coming back.
-You can still see some of the original paint where it was in great condition.
+I had the whole car primed and undercoated the inside of the fenders to keep the rust from coming back.
 There are just two more holes in the body (above the rear side markers) that need to be welded up.

 I also replaced the ignition components (plugs, wires, cap, rotor), replaced the points with electronic ignition, and added an upgraded coil.

-I recently had an alignment performed and the brakes bled.
+It recently got an alignment and had the brakes bled.

 After the alignment, it tracks well, but it is obvious that the shocks are shot and need replacing.